RashaAlsh/Study-Notes-/README.md

   - Incident Management and Response
 - Best practices, frameworks, and compliance considerations

+My goal is to pass the exam ⏳
 ---

 ## EXIN information security management professional based on ISO / IEC 27001
-MANAGEMENT OF INFORMATION SECURITY / 12 chapter
+MANAGEMENT OF INFORMATION SECURITY / Book 12 chapter

+My goal is -
+Certified Management Professional (CMP) based on ISO/IEC 27001

 ---